Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: whatagirleats.com

-With this Rosemary Shrimp, you won’t feel like you’re missing out.
-The shrimp is succulent and juicy.
+Your typical barbecue fare aren’t exactly weight-loss friendly but with this succulent and juicy Rosemary Shrimp, you won’t feel like you’re missing out.

 Grill for about 6 minutes, turning halfway through.